hero

 Saturday 21 March 2026

 Weekend Creative Workshop Readers Festival Pass Includes entry to attend all creative workshops across the weekend (Saturday 21 March 2026 - Sunday 22 March 2026) located at either Kalamunda Library & Zig-Zag Cultural Centre Seminar Room.
-KALAMUNDA LIBRARY SESSIONS: Saturday 21 March, 2026: *9:30am - 10:30am, Event 3: Stories in the Hills *12:00pm - 1:00pm, Event 5: How to Get Away with Murder – Crime Writer Workshop with Michael Trant ZIG-ZAG CULTURAL CENTRE - SEMINAR ROOM SESSIONS: Saturday 21 March, 2026: *10:00am - 12:00pm, Event 4: How to Create a Graphic Novel with James Foley *1:30pm - 3:30pm, Event #7: The Art of Watercolour Illustration with Gabriel Evans Sunday 22 March, 2026: *10:00am - 11:00am, Event #13: Masterclass with Megan White: Designing cultures, histories, and magic systems.
-Writing inclusive, socially aware speculative fiction *12:00pm - 1:00pm, Event #17 Masterclass: The path to successful independent & hybrid publishing with Demelza Carlton Weekend Creative Workshop Readers Festival Passes are $60 per person plus booking fee.
+KALAMUNDA LIBRARY SESSIONS: Saturday 21 March, 2026: *9:30am - 10:30am, Event #3: Stories in the Hills *12:00pm - 1:00pm, Event #5: How to Get Away with Murder – Crime Writer Workshop with Michael Trant ZIG-ZAG CULTURAL CENTRE - SEMINAR ROOM SESSIONS: Saturday 21 March, 2026: *10:00am - 12:00pm, Event #4: How to Create a Graphic Novel with James Foley *1:30pm - 3:30pm, Event #7: The Art of Watercolour Illustration with Gabriel Evans Sunday 22 March, 2026: *10:00am - 11:00am, Event #13: Masterclass with Megan White: Designing cultures, histories, and magic systems.
+Writing inclusive, socially aware speculative fiction *12:00pm - 1:00pm, Event #17 Independent Publishing Masterclass with Vanessa Joyce Weekend Creative Workshop Readers Festival Passes are $60 per person plus booking fee.

 Kalamunda Library & Zig-Zag Cultural Centre - Seminar Room